learnable-content/Laravel-5/README.md

 ## create()

 The create method is what holds our form for creating a post.
-We use the csrf_field() function that will tell the application that this form should be allowed to submit.
-This helps with cross site forgery and protects our application from other attacks.
+To protect our application from cross-site request forgery we use the `csrf_field` function, which will insert a hidden input containing a CSRF token, and on form submit the `VerifyCsrfToken` is automatically called.
+You can see it inside the `app\Http\Kernel.php` file under the `$middlewareGroups` array.
 The other thing you will notice here is the action helper.
 This helper creates a url that directs us to the store method in the posts controller.
 Now visit `http://blog.app/posts/create` to see the form.

 ```
 public function create()